 The report consists of agency-wide financial statements, fund financial statements, notes to the financial statements, and supplementary information.
 The agency-wide financial statements include the Statement of Net Assets and the Statement of Activities.

 STATEMENT OF NET ASSETS

 The Statement of Net Assets provides a focus on the unrestricted assets related to the Agency's governmental activities.
-The statements reflect capital assets including infrastructure and long-term liabilities of the Agency.
+The statement reflects current assets and long-term liabilities of the Agency.

 STATEMENT OF ACTIVITIES